larrybohn/kube-test-assignment/README.md

 ## Overview

-This project contains a simple Go-based API designed to check the primality of arbitrary numbers.
-It is deployed on an Azure Kubernetes Service cluster using Terraform to manage infrastructure, Helm for application deployment, and Azure DevOps for CI/CD pipelines.
+This project contains a simple API written in Go designed to check the primality of arbitrary numbers.
+It is deployed on an Azure Kubernetes Service cluster with Helm from an Azure DevOps pipeline.
+Terraform is used to provision the necessary infrastructure.
 Container images are stored in ACR.
+Failure simulation is implemented to test the system’s rollback capability.

 ## Directory Structure

-- **`terraform/`**: Contains Terraform files required to provision AKS, nginx ingress controller (with helm), ACR and to grant necessary permissions
+- **`terraform/`**: Contains Terraform files required to provision AKS, nginx ingress controller (with Helm), ACR and to grant necessary permissions
 - **`charts/`**: Contains the Helm chart used for deploying the API to the Kubernetes cluster.
 Note: it was scaffolded by `helm create` and adjusted where necessary.
 - **`src/`**: API source code in Go.
 - **`scripts/`**: Deployment scripts, including `check-deployment.sh`, which ensures the deployment was successful and the service is healthy.